s0md3v/s0md3v.github.io/_posts/2025/2025-01-12-get-life-together.markdown

 The mistake a lot of people make when trying to change their lifestyle for the better is that they change too many things too quick.
 By starting small, you will see results without too much effort and stress which should make it easier to stay motivated.
 Remember, when we do something rewarding, the brain motivates us to do it again.
 Keeping that in mind, below is what I suggest you to do:

 1. It is hard to go from rest/fun to a task because reward system finds it less rewarding.
-To get around this, use the breathing technique mentioned ealier.
+To get around this, use the breathing technique mentioned earlier.
 Additionally, you can make the task seem less stressful by saying out loud: "Once I am done with this small task — I am free to spend my day however I like."
-You can repeat the breathing and self-assuration multiple times if required.
+You can repeat the breathing and self-assurance multiple times if required.
 2. When you are about to start doing something you want to, keep your phone out of your room to minimize habitual checking.
 If your task takes place on the computer, use a website blocking browser extension or software.
 3. If your goal is to read a book for example, do not say to yourself "I will try reading this book, I will try my best".
 Make it your goal to read just one page, do just 10 push-ups or write just one paragraph.
 Because if you push yourself too much, starting the task may become harder next time because your brain may associate it with high-effort and stressful.
 4. Everytime you feel the urge to quit before finishing this small task, do the deep breathing mentioned earlier.